Here's my vitae (sorry, pdf only) (app. 165K)

 US Census Bureau found 13 individuals in United States named Victor Marek.
 For instance, I am aware of two individuals in Schwertner, TX, named Victor Marek.
 There are also other notable individuals with the same last name and first name, not necessarily in the United States.
 One, from France, has a page on Facebook.
 For those that got to this page by error and really look for the German rock-singer Viktor Marek (also known as Victor Marek), the author of a remix of a piece "Random Access Memory (Lost my Head)", here is a page that may help.

-My colleagues, Raphael Finkel, Mirek Truszczynski and myself use SAT solver to generate Sudoku puzzles.
+My colleagues, Raphael Finkel, Mirek Truszczynski and myself use an FD-CSP solver (in this case ASP solver) to generate Sudoku puzzles.
 The puzzles we generate are instrumented with the clue sequence (and solution, of course).

 Moreover, we can create Sudoku and similar puzzles of very different degree of difficulty; very easy as those of Dell's Number Place puzzles, up to puzzles extremely hard for humans (even though still 9x9).
 We can also generate puzzles in different sizes, for instance 16x16.
 True amateurs of superhuman puzzles (25x25 or 36x36 - yes, we can produce these monsters as well) are kindly requested to contact us directly.